This page describes advanced configuration details for the following scenarios:

 Order of routes

-It is possible to create a VPN tunnel that has the same IP range as another tunnel, a subset of the other tunnel's range, or a superset of the other tunnel's range.
+You can create a VPN tunnel that has the same IP range as another tunnel, a subset of the other tunnel's range, or a superset of the other tunnel's range.

 Configuring IKE, including multiple subnet support

-When using one-to-one NAT, a peer VPN gateway must be configured to identify itself using an external IP address, not its internal (private) address.
+When using one-to-one NAT, a peer VPN gateway must be configured to identify itself by using an external IP address, not its internal (private) address.
 When you configure a Cloud VPN tunnel to connect to a peer VPN gateway, you specify an external IP address.
 Cloud VPN expects an on-premises VPN gateway to use its external IP address for its identity.

-Maximum Transfer Unit (MTU) considerations
+Maximum transmission unit (MTU) considerations